vizui/designpatterns/docs/content/patterns/patterns/wizards.md

 ---

 [pattern]
+<h3>Wizards</h3>

+#### Purpose
+Users need guidance filling out a complex form.

+#### Description
+Splitting a complex form into multiple steps accomplishes a few things:
+- Reduces cognitive overhead by organizing and presenting related input fields
+- Facilitates a potentially linear or evolving process
+- Can provide improved contextual or evolving help

+#### Basic functionality
+A wizard is usually composed of:
+- A list of steps, either horizontally or vertically
+- A collection of form controls and help text organized into steps
+- Buttons for navigation
+- Validation

+&nbsp;

+[/pattern]

+[pattern]
 ### Steps

 In many cases it's beneficial to show the list of steps a wizard will have.
 Depending on the number of steps and space available, steps can be listed vertically or horizontally.